Q: What can I expect to get out of this learning path?

-Q: What if the version of Maya in the tutorial is different than what I have?
+Q: What if the version of NUKE in the tutorial is different than what I have?
 Can I still follow along?

-Q. What if I don't use Maya?
-Can I follow along in my favorite 3D software?
+Q. What if I don't use NUKE?
+Can I follow along in my favorite compositing software?

-A. While we recommend using Maya to follow along with this learning path, nearly all of the core fundamentals can be ported between any software with a little understanding of the software that you're porting the techniques to.
-However if you find it difficult to transfer to your preferred software, we have a variety of other learning paths for other software.
+A. While we recommend using NUKE to follow along with this learning path, nearly all of the core fundamentals can be ported to another piece of software if you are familiar with that software.
+If you find it difficult to transfer these techniques to your preferred software, we have a variety of other learning paths for other software.
 Check out the Learning Paths page to see the learning paths for your favorite software.